schollz/find3/doc/cli-scanner.md

 $ find3-cli-scanner -i YOURINTERFACE -monitor-mode
 ```

-After enabling monitor moe permanetly you need to add a flag `-no-modify` to tell the command line scanner not to enable/disable automatically.
+After enabling monitor moe permanently you need to add a flag `-no-modify` to tell the command line scanner not to enable/disable automatically.

 ```
 $ nohup find3-cli-scanner -i YOURINTERFACE \